MLHale/nebraska-gencyber/teachers/firewall/README.md

 ```
 That's it for Firewalls in this Unit.
 Happy Surfing.

 > Firewalls are an essential component of "Defense-in-Depth" strategy.
-It can certainly slowdown an attacker.
+It can certainly slow down an attacker.
 However, firewalls cannot keep a determined adversary out.
 There are many ways in which firewalls can be abused and easily bypassed.
 Such attacks need to be constantly monitored using Intrusion Detection Systems (IDS) and Network Monitoring solutions.
 The final line of defense is applications built using secure coding practices and proper encryption implementations.

 [Top](#table-of-contents)